Foggyman/Jokes/README.md

 ...that worked out nicer then I taught.
 Configuring sass on storybook took a little because of the css loader module configuration that was not well documented at all and so I decided to call the test done...

+Time to write, I spend the next hour writing this very readme... it is the second late night in row so, please, don't judge too harshly the babling about my code :)

 ## Those things could/should have been added:

 - Husky